I get it.

 They aren’t counted out like they were everywhere else in my journey so far.
 They rarely run out.
 It’s a blessing that I give thanks for every time.

 I didn’t need any for the first year of my incarceration.
-My period stopped when I went to jail, but last week, I hugged my husband and my hormones remembered how they were supposed to act, and I started immediately.
+My period stopped when I went to jail, but last week, I hugged my husband after almost a whole year apart, and my hormones remembered how they were supposed to act, and I started immediately.

 Yesterday, I found out he died.
 The line seems longer than normal.
 Part of that is a consequence of grief and shock.
 The earth feels heavier too, but I doubt gravity has changed.